-Funding 1 will grant security for its obligations under the intercompany loan agreement (and the other transaction documents to which it is a party) by entering into the Funding 1 deed of charge with the security trustee, the cash manager, the account bank, the seller, the corporate services provider, the issuer, the Funding 1 swap provider, the Funding 1 GIC provider, the Funding 1 liquidity facility provider and the first start-up loan provider.
+Funding 1 has granted security for its obligations under each previous intercompany loan agreement (and the other transaction documents to which it is a party) by entering into the Funding 1 deed of charge and the first deed of accession with the security trustee, the cash manager, the account bank, the seller, the corporate services provider, each previous issuer, the Funding 1 swap provider, the Funding 1 GIC provider, the Funding 1 liquidity facility provider and each previous start-up loan provider.
+Together with the fourth start-up loan provider and the other secured creditors, we will enter into the third deed of accession to the Funding 1 deed of charge which means that we will share in the security granted by Funding 1 under the Funding 1 deed of charge.
 If Funding 1 enters into new intercompany loan agreements with new issuers, then the new issuers (together with any new start-up loan providers and any new Funding 1 swap provider) will enter into deeds of accession in relation to the Funding 1 deed of charge.
 This means that they will also share in the security granted by Funding 1 under the Funding 1 deed of charge with the existing Funding 1 secured creditors.